bfontaine/homebrew-changelog/README.md

 # Homebrew-Changelog

-**Homebrew-Changelog** is a [Homebrew][] tap that adds a `changelog` command to `brew` that opens a formula’s changelog in your browser.
+**Homebrew-Changelog** is a [Homebrew][] tap that adds a `changelog` command to `brew` to open a formula’s changelog in your browser.

 [Homebrew]: https://brew.sh